ketki07/test/README.md

 # test
-to test all git commands
+Created this repo to test all git commands